 - Redesign program to maximize the use of indexed data.

 - Redesign table structures to match the requirements of the programs by building indexes.

 - Make use of temporary tables.

-SQL server is set to wrong maximum level.
+The SQL Server is set to the wrong maximum level.

 Optimize memory allocation.